01 of 13

 “The girls love their new play space,” Chaunie says.
 “They call it their “tree house.”

-Dreaming of a built-in hideaway of your own?
+If you're dreaming of a built-in hideaway of your own?
 Just because your home lacks an existing space, doesn’t mean it’s not there.
-Many houses have a surprising amount of wasted space hiding just behind the drywall.Continue to 8 of 13 below.
+Many houses have a surprising amount of wasted space, hiding just behind the drywall and waiting to be opened up with a door or hatchway.Continue to 8 of 13 below.

 08 of 13